-The section manages the public participation stream at the Annual Conference and lately produced its Public Participation International Best Practice Principles, which were published at the IAIA website.
+The section manages the public participation contributions to the Annual Conference and lately produced its Public Participation International Best Practice Principles, which is available on the IAIA website.

-- Advance and improve the practice of - Disseminate information and stimulate discussions and exchanges on public participation practice and experience - Stimulate members to publish papers on public participation - Keep IAIA members informed on public participation issues and challenges
+- Advance and improve the practice of EIA - Disseminate information and stimulate discussions and exchanges on public participation practice and experience - Stimulate members to publish papers on public participation - Keep IAIA members informed on public participation issues and challenges

-- Lead the Public Participation stream of papers for IAIA08 - Stimulate interaction and exchange between its members both at the Annual Conference and throughout the year

-- Create exposure and co-organize participatory and interactive sessions at IAIA08 - Improve the exchange of information on public participation between its members
+- Lead the Public Participation stream of papers for IAIA conferences - Stimulate interaction and exchange between its members both at the Annual Conference and throughout the year - Create exposure and co-organize participatory and interactive sessions at annual conferences - Improve the exchange of information on public participation between/among its members

 The section has a natural link to other IAIA sections as many practitioners are engaged in public participation activities.
-There is an institutional link to the International Association for Public Participation IAP2.
+There is also a link with the International Association for Public Participation IAP2.